LimePoint/opschain/docs/examples/running_a_complex_change.md

 ### Import the environment properties

 Properties can be loaded from a local file containing a valid JSON object.
-To make the file available to the opschain-cli container, copy the file into the opschain-release `cli-files` directory.
+To make the file available to the opschain-cli container, copy the file into the opschain-trial `cli-files` directory.
 A sample environment properties file is included in the Confluent repository.

 To load the file, perform the following steps: